hugomarins/fsrs4remnoteFork/README.md

         $D_0(3)$ is the initial Difficulty when first rating is "Good" (Grade = 3), and
         $D^\prime$ is the new Difficulty after review shown above.

-        The $w5$ default value of `0.2` means that only 80% of $D^\prime$ will vary with the ratings, and that the remaining 20% will not, tending approach again the standard Difficulty (set in $w2$) asymptotically.
+        The $w5$ default value of `0.2` means that only 80% of $D^\prime$ will vary with the ratings, and that the remaining 20% will not, tending to approach again the standard Difficulty (set in $w2$) asymptotically.

     - So, the formula for the new Difficulty after review (as a function of current Difficulty before review and the Grade rated in the review) is: